AkshJain99/assessment-clarivate/README.md

     ```

 4. Apply database migrations:
     ```bash
-    python manage.py migrate
+    setup your Database default configuration given below(remember do not change creds otherwise you need to change db Config in shared-orm library and install it your backend project) python manage.py migrate
     ```

 5. Run the Django development server:
     ```bash
     python manage.py runserver
     ```